Putting loyalty back on track in banking

 In today’s market, there is a strong argument that loyalty is more important now than ever before.
 When delivered correctly, loyalty can be a very powerful way to positively influence your customers, and your bottom line.
 But it’s getting harder to achieve.

-At the same time, digital start-ups and fintechs are rising in popularity.
-Services such as Monzo or Starling in the UK, Ally or Chime in the US and N26 in Germany offer consumers highly competitive products and more insights and data on how they spend their money.
+At the same time, digital start-ups and fintechs are rising in global popularity with services such as Digibank by DBS in India, or further afield, Monzo or Starling in the UK, and Ally in the US.
+We are seeing these digital solutions offer consumers highly competitive products and more insights and data on how they spend their money.
 For consumers, it feels like a more customer-centric approach.

-It’s not just because today’s customer has more choice than ever before.
+It’s not just because today’s customer has more choice than ever before and is more demanding.
 It’s also that loyalty often sits across multiple business units.
 Marketing, brand, IT, partnerships and finance all have an important role in setting and delivering against an organisation’s loyalty strategy.
 And they all have different ideas, priorities and views on what needs reporting or what success looks like.

 So, when you consider this complex, fast changing environment, it’s no wonder that true brand loyalty can sometimes seem out of reach.